 One of the things we did when we first started learning about how to save money on entertainment costs was to make a list of all of the fun things we like to do.
 We divided that list into three sections: free stuff, cheap stuff (as in, under $20) and then we added a third list with estimated costs included for stuff that was over $20.

-On the first section of the list we put things like hiking, biking, picnicking, game nights with friends, etc. The second section would include things like movie rentals, and fancy or junk food nights that went outside of our typical frugal grocery budget.
-The third list included more expensive things, or things that were on our dream list, like trips to a waterpark or hotel weekends.
+On the first section of the list we put things like hiking, biking, picnicking, game nights with friends, etc. The second section would include things like movie rentals from Amazon and fancy or junk food nights that went outside of our typical frugal grocery budget.
+The third list included more expensive things, or things that were on our dream list, like trips to a waterpark or hotel weekends we book through Expedia.

 Creating a list of ideas helped us to have ready-entertainment ideas right at our fingertips so that we had choices available that were both within our budget and within our interests.